microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/examples/v1.0-beta/Set-MgEntitlementManagementAccessPackageAssignmentPolicy.md

 		}
 	)
 }
-Set-MgEntitlementManagementAccessPackageAssignmentPolicy -AccessPackageAssignmentPolicyId $accessPackageAssignmentPolicyId -BodyParameter $params
+Set-MgBetaEntitlementManagementAccessPackageAssignmentPolicy -AccessPackageAssignmentPolicyId $accessPackageAssignmentPolicyId -BodyParameter $params
 ```
-This example shows how to use the Set-MgEntitlementManagementAccessPackageAssignmentPolicy Cmdlet.
+This example shows how to use the Set-MgBetaEntitlementManagementAccessPackageAssignmentPolicy Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).